TazkiyaTech/quran-sdk/android/README.md

 val sectionMetadata: SectionMetadata = getMetadataForSection(sectionType, sectionNumber)
 ```

-Be sure to call these methods in a background thread since they access file storage.
+Call these methods in a background thread since they access file storage.

 ## Quran Quotes and Hifdh Tips